L13/vscode-projects/README.md

 * `Open in new Window` - Open the favorite project in a new window.
 Ignores `l13Projects.openInNewWindow`.
 * `Open in Terminal` - Opens the favorite project in the VS Code terminal.
 * `Assign to Slot` - Assign the folder, workspace or project to a slot 1 - 9 to open it with a keyboard shortcut directly.
+* `Select for Compare` - Select a folder, workspace or project for a comparison.
+Requires [Diff Folders](https://marketplace.visualstudio.com/items?itemName=L13RARY.l13-diff).
+* `Compare with Selected` - Compare the folder, workspace or project with the current selection.
+Requires [Diff Folders](https://marketplace.visualstudio.com/items?itemName=L13RARY.l13-diff).
 * `Compare with Workspace` - Compares the favorite project with the current workspace.
 Requires [Diff Folders](https://marketplace.visualstudio.com/items?itemName=L13RARY.l13-diff).
 * `Open in Diff Folders` - Opens the favorite project in Diff Folders.
 Requires [Diff Folders](https://marketplace.visualstudio.com/items?itemName=L13RARY.l13-diff).
-* `Rename` - Change the name of the favorite.
+* `Rename` - Change the name of the favorite project.
+* `Remove` - Remove the project, repository or workspace from favorites.
-* `Delete` - Delete the favorite project from favorites.
+* `Delete` - Delete the project.

 macOS